SciML/JumpProcesses.jl/docs/src/jump_solve.md

 If there is a `RegularJump`, then inexact τ-leaping methods must be used.
 The current recommended method is `TauLeaping` if one needs adaptivity, events, etc.
-If ones only needs the most barebones fixed time-step leaping method, then `SimpleTauLeaping` can have performance benefits.
+If one only needs the most barebones fixed time-step leaping method, then `SimpleTauLeaping` can have performance benefits.

 ## Special Methods for Pure Jump Problems